dannykhant/mlz-face-recognition/README.md

 Once the server is running, open your browser and navigate to http://127.0.0.1:8000/docs to access the interactive API documentation and test the /predict endpoint.

-Alternatively, you can test the API directly from the terminal using curl:
+Alternatively, you can test the API directly from the terminal using `curl`:
 ```bash
 curl -X 'POST' \
   'http://127.0.0.1:8000/predict' \